 Understanding Zoom Video Communications's Unusual Options Activity

-Zoom Video Communications (NASDAQ:ZM) shares experienced unusual options activity on Friday.
-The stock price moved up to $386.93 following the option alert.
+On Friday, shares of Zoom Video Communications (NASDAQ:ZM) saw unusual options activity.
+After the option alert, the stock price moved down to $385.39.

 - Option Type: SWEEP